Exams

 What is the SIDBI Grade A phase 1 exam pattern?

-The SIDBI Grade A Phase 1 exam is an online screening test of 200 marks conducted in 120 minutes to assess candidates' aptitude, awareness, and MSME-related knowledge.
-It includes seven objective sections, where English Language, Reasoning Aptitude, Quantitative Aptitude, and Computer Knowledge are qualifying in nature and their marks are not counted for shortlisting.
+The SIDBI Grade A Phase 1 exam is an online test of 200 marks conducted in 120 minutes to assess aptitude, awareness, and MSME knowledge.
+It has seven sections, but marks of English, Reasoning, Quantitative Aptitude, and Computer Knowledge are qualifying only and are not counted for shortlisting.
+Selection for Phase 2 is based on General Awareness, MSME Finance & Management, and the Stream-Specific Test.
+For the General Stream, candidates should focus on topics like MSME lending, credit appraisal, KYC, financial ratios, working capital, term loans, NPA and IRAC norms, NBFC financing, and credit risk.

 SectionNo. of QuestionsMarksNature of SectionKey Details